 At the synthetic-grass terrace you’ll find an amazing pool where you can go for a swim and, at the same time, admire the beautiful landscape of this region.
 Apart from that, you can also sunbathe and ask for a refreshing drink at the bar located on site.

-The hotel has at your disposal a multifaceted SPA and wellness centre where we can point out the interior pool, the sauna, the Turkish bath, the jacuzzi and the fitness centre where you can burn all the calories from previous meals.
+The hotel has at your disposal a multifaceted SPA and wellness centre where I can point out the interior pool, the sauna, the Turkish bath, the jacuzzi and the fitness centre where you can burn all the calories from previous meals.

 To have a pleasant meal, you don’t have to leave the hotel – enjoy a meal in the Restaurante Abstrato.
 Apart from the attractive prices, you’ll have the opportunity to taste some of the typical food from this part of Portugal.
-From appetizers to dessert and main course, the food is great – you should definitely go to this restaurant!
+From appetisers to dessert and main course, the food is great – you should definitely go to this restaurant!

-To conclude, I must say that our stay at Boticas Hotel Art & SPA was great and I must also point out the professionalism and readiness of all the staff – from front desk to the restaurant, they were amazing at what they did.
+To conclude, I must say that my stay at Boticas Hotel Art & SPA was great and I must also point out the professionalism and readiness of all the staff – from front desk to the restaurant, they were amazing at what they did.